-Former St. John's goalkeeper, Rebecca Capinera enters her second season as an assistant coach for UMass women's soccer.
+Former St. John's goalkeeper, Rebecca Capinera enters her third season as an assistant coach for UMass women's soccer.
 Capinera came to UMass from Marist and previously coached in the Atlantic 10 as a member of the St. Bonaventure staff.

 In her first year with the Minutewomen, Capinera helped guide netminder Emily Cota to All-Region, All-New England and All-Atlantic 10 status in 2011 after posting a 0.82 goals-against average and a .874 save percentage along with 10 shutouts, which ranks sixth all-time in UMass history.

 Capinera was the head of goalkeeper development for the Red Foxes and was responsible for the team's video breakdown and exchange.
 She also assisted with recruiting, practice plans, travel, summer camps and fundraising.

 Previously Capinera spent two seasons as the first assistant coach at St. Bonaventure and worked with the Bonnies' goalkeepers, helping the squad to consecutive A-10 Tournament appearances in 2009 and 2010, and two 10-plus win seasons.